Triston Casas Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

+- The Astros pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Astros have the fourth-ranked team ERA across all MLB pitching staffs (3.84).
+- The Astros' 3.83 team ERA ranks fourth among all league pitching staffs.

-- Astros pitchers combine to give up 153 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Astros pitchers combine to allow 154 total home runs at a rate of 1.2 per game (to rank 18th in the league).

-- The right-hander's most recent time out came on Wednesday against the Miami Marlins, when he threw five innings, surrendering four earned runs while allowing nine hits.
+- In his most recent time out -- out of the bullpen on Saturday -- the righty tossed two scoreless innings against the Seattle Mariners while surrendering two hits.

-- In 19 games this season, the 40-year-old has a 3.36 ERA and 7.5 strikeouts per nine innings, while giving up a batting average of .232 to his opponents.
+- In nine games this season, the 28-year-old has amassed a 5.21 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .273 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.